Casper, Wyoming’s Top 7

 Tip: Rotary Park has a great picnic area, so don’t forget to pack lunch.

-5. Get a Taste of the Old West in Casper, Wyoming
+5. Visit the Old West in Casper, Wyoming

 Journey in the footsteps of pioneers in a covered wagon on the Oregon Trail with Historic Trails West.
-Treks range from two hours to five days.
+Outings range from two hours to five days.

 Tip: If the Pony Express is more your style, you can also experience the area’s historic trails on horseback.